 If you name your scale files this way, they will always appear at the top of the list when using your browsers File, Open command.

-Some Desktop Systems (browsers) can use the new HTML5 File Handling API (Most now can)
+Most Desktop/Laptop Systems can use the new HTML5 File Handling API

 Note: Pscale 360 Version 1.0 anomaly: If you can use the Browse or Choose File Button to select different scale.txt files you cannot then use the Library Button and Copy and Paste a new scale file into the Paste Scale Data field.
 You must reload (refresh) the page before you can use the Library button with Copy and Paste.
 If you want to review the Library sample scales that have descriptions it is best to just use the Copy and Paste method.

 Also, new HTML5 File Handling API only applies to files that you load and save from your "local" computer.
 If working Pscale 360 online, this feature will only access files on the users "local" computer.

 The new HTML 5 Specification contains some File Handling which makes it easier to load and save Pscale 360 scale files.
 While partially supported on tablets, Pscale 360 limits its use to Desktop browsers (non mobile devices).
-This has been tested and verified to work using recent versions of Firefox, Chrome, and Opera browsers on both Windows and Apple desktop systems.
-Safari seems to load files, but not save files.
+This has been tested and verified to work using recent versions of Firefox, Chrome, and Safari browsers on both Windows and Apple desktop systems.

 If the users desktop browser supports HTML 5, there will be an additional

 line of options at the top of the main page "Middle Menu".
-(Note: Browser
+(Note: Browse

 When ready to save a work session, the user clicks the left side Save